mickfuzz/phd4/_posts/thesis_chapters/tocs/2024-6-8-Discussion-Conclusion.md_toc.md

             RQ3)](#research-output---toolsets-of-template-and-code-playground-rq1-and-impact-on-rq3-1)
         -   [Research Output - MoE approach & creating
             spaces](#research-output---moe-approach-creating-spaces)
-            -   [Side missions, Maker Types to address identity issues.](#side-missions-maker-types-to-address-identity-issues.-1)
         -   [The value and processes of creating space for emergent practices.](#the-value-and-processes-of-creating-space-for-emergent-practices.)
         -   [Research Output - Collection of GDPS with supporting resources (including Learning dimensions map)](#research-output---collection-of-gdps-with-supporting-resources-including-learning-dimensions-map)
-            -   [Evolution of the Learning dimensions map](#evolution-of-the-learning-dimensions-map)
-            -   [Backgroud on learning Dimensions Map - background -
-                COMPRESS?](#backgroud-on-learning-dimensions-map---background---compress)
-            -   [The potential of learning and navigational maps](#the-potential-of-learning-and-navigational-maps)
-            -   [PRIMM and Semantic Waves in relation to use of Learning Dimensions map and GDP use](#primm-and-semantic-waves-in-relation-to-use-of-learning-dimensions-map-and-gdp-use)
-            -   [Practical or Abstract Framework - CT as a practical skill or a more abstract concept.](#practical-or-abstract-framework---ct-as-a-practical-skill-or-a-more-abstract-concept.)
     -   [Answering RQ3 on agency - synthesis and limitations of this research](#answering-rq3-on-agency---synthesis-and-limitations-of-this-research)
         -   [Specific 3M - techniques through the lens of agency (RQ3)](#specific-3m---techniques-through-the-lens-of-agency-rq3)
-            -   [TADS - interventions and affordances as double stimulation - DROP](#tads---interventions-and-affordances-as-double-stimulation---drop)
         -   [Coding impact on design/ processes on learner agency - OF WHAT?](#coding-impact-on-design-processes-on-learner-agency---of-what)
     -   [Answering RQ3 on agency - synthesis and limitations of this